undreamai/LLMUnity/README.md

   - `Asynchronous Startup` enable to start the server asynchronously
   - `Remote` enable to allow remote access to the server
   - `Port` port on which to run the server
-  - `Kill Existing Servers On Start` enable to kill existing servers used by the Unity project on startup to handle Unity crashes
+  - `Kill Existing Servers On Start` enable to kill existing LLM servers used by the Unity project on startup to handle Unity crashes

 </details>